3D laser scan pointcloud to 3D CAD conversions

 Point Cloud to 2D Vector Drawings

-The direct result of a 3D scan is a point-cloud, which is converted into a 2D vector drawing during post-production using specialized CAD tools such as AutoCAD or BricsCAD.
+The primary output of 3D scanning is a point cloud, which is subsequently processed and converted into precise 2D vector drawings using specialized CAD software, such as AutoCAD or BricsCAD.
+This workflow ensures high geometric fidelity and consistency with the captured data.

 Architectural Documentation and Heritage Protection

-• Floor plans for all levels, including attic and roof
+• Preparation of floor plans for all levels, including attic and roof structures

-• Characteristical cross-sections through the various areas of the building
+• Generation of characteristic cross-sections through representative parts of the building